Type of soy sauces

 Usually in my country, kids love to have it as part of daily eating with rice.

-It is suitable to make for fried yellow noodles or prep for marinating for baked chicken.
+It is suitable to make for fried rice noodles or prep for marinating for baked chicken.

-Do not forget a bit of Worcestershire sauce and black pepper for marinating the chicken, baked in an oven does yield a good and healthy chicken for chicken rice!
+Do not forget a bit of Worcestershire sauce and black pepper for marinating the chicken, baked in an oven does yield a good and healthy chicken.

 Soy sauce for dip